Governance & Reliability

 The system performed well in its primary language.
 It scaled to hundreds of millions of daily decisions.
 Latency was excellent.

-Eighteen months later, a pattern that content moderators in non-primary-language markets had been reporting internally became impossible to ignore: the system was significantly less accurate in low-resource languages.
+Eighteen months later, a pattern that moderators in non-primary-language markets had been reporting internally became impossible to ignore: the system was significantly less accurate in low-resource languages.
 Hate speech was routinely permitted.
 Legitimate political speech was routinely removed.
-Academic research has since documented this pattern systematically — consistent performance disparities between high-resource and low-resource languages, with downstream effects on political speech and safety outcomes for affected communities (Halevy et al., 2022).
+Academic research has since documented the pattern systematically.8

 Global accuracy metrics looked fine.
 Per-language fairness metrics had never been built.